OpenSteamClient/OpenSteamClient/README.md

 - All games supported (technically), Steam2 games unknown
 - ~~VAC supported on Linux (you can play, but you _might_ get banned.
 We're not responsible if you do.)~~
   - VAC support was brutally murdered in one of the updates.
 We might deal with this eventually, but for now, no VAC :(
-- Supports Windows and Linux, and even theoretically MacOS (PRs for support welcome)
+- Supports Windows and Linux.

 # Contributing
 Nothing for now.